dhenwood/msTeamsWebexTab/README.md

 ## Setup

-In order to This script requires Microsoft authentication.
+The following setup is required to configure OAuth for the Microsoft Graph API's used.

 ![step1](./static/images/azure1.png)